Stryyder/The-Coding-Journey/README.md

 ### Project Statuses
 - Job status: I currently have two jobs, both of which don't pay much
 - Mega-Cheat: Prepartion for second job has postponed any serious progress
-- Jabroney: Work halted to concentrate on JAM
+- Jabroney: Work halted to get better at coding
-- Baseball game: Awaiting completion of boot camp

 ### Current Focus
 - Intermediate algorithms with JavaScript - really struggling with these.
 More practice, more, more, more.